An Improved Subquadratic Bound for Online Bisection: Introduction

+Assume that an algorithm follows the component-preserving framework and we want to improve its cost within a single epoch.
+We may look at the problem more abstractly: there is a set of ``allowed'' partitions (the ones that map elements to clusters in a component-preserving way), and this set is constantly shrinking.
+Consider an~algorithm that, whenever it needs to change its partition, changes it to one chosen uniformly at random from the set of still allowed partitions.
+Using standard arguments, we may argue that the algorithm changes its partition at most $O(\log y)$ times within an epoch, where $y$ is the number of ``allowed'' partitions at the beginning.
+As the cost of serving the request and the cost of changing the partition is at most $1+n$, the overall cost of such routine is $O(n \cdot \log y)$.

+At the beginning of an epoch $y = 2 \cdot \binom{n}{n/2}$, and thus $O(n \cdot \log y) = O(n^2)$.
+That is, the randomized routine itself would fail to beat the quadratic upper bound of~\cite{AvLoPS16} if it is applied to the entire epoch.
+However, we may execute it in the second stage of an epoch, once the number of ``allowed'' partitions drops appropriately.

+In the first stage of an epoch, our proposed algorithm \ICB carefully tracks the component sizes.
+In a single step, it needs to merge two components into a single one and to map all elements of the resulting component to the same cluster.
+To this end, it usually has to move one of the merged components to the other cluster.
+A crucial insight is that, most of the time, the moved component size can be expressed as a linear combination of a moderate number of existing component sizes: in such case, only limited number of existing components have to change their clusters.

-In the first stage, \ICB carefully tracks the component sizes.
-One of our algorithmic insights is to provide a way of maintaining the greatest common divisor (GCD) of a large subset of components, in a way that this GCD changes only rarely.
-We use number-theoretic properties to argue that moving a component whose size is a multiple of the current GCD value can be performed with only a moderate amount of reorganization.
+Converting this intuition into an actual algorithm is not easy.
+To this end, we provide a~way of maintaining the greatest common divisor (GCD) of a large subset of components, so that this GCD changes only a~few times within an epoch.
+We use number-theoretic properties to argue that whenever \ICB merges two components into a single one, then usually one of them is divisible by the current value of GCD, and thus the resulting repartitioning incurs the movement of only a moderate number of other components.

-Our algorithm detects the time when the component structure becomes ``too rigid'' and cheap element reorganization becomes problematic.
-At such point, \ICB switches to the second stage of an epoch, where it implements a randomized policy.
-In this part, \ICB crucially uses the fact that the first stage limited the space of component-preserving partitions.
+The low-cost argument depends, however, on the property that not only there are many components of sizes divisible by GCD, but also both clusters contain sufficiently many of them. \ICB ensures this property by regularly running a ``rebalancing'' routine.
+At some point, maintaining this property is no longer possible.
+We prove that such failure guarantees that the total number of ``allowed'' partitions is appropriately low: \ICB switches then to the second stage of an epoch, where it executes the randomized policy outlined above.

-\subparagraph{Related work.}
+\subparagraph{Related Work.}

 The lack of progress toward improving the $O(n^2)$ upper bound motivated the investigation of simplified variants.